First Battle of Polotsk

-In the First Battle of Polotsk, which took place on 17–18 August 1812, Russian troops under the command of Peter Wittgenstein fought French and Bavarian troops led by Nicolas Oudinot near the city of Polotsk, halting Oudinot's advance toward Saint Petersburg.
+In the First Battle of Polotsk, which took place on 17–18 August 1812, Russian troops under the command of Peter Wittgenstein fought French and Bavarian troops led by Nicolas Oudinot near the city of Polotsk, halting Oudinot's advance toward Saint Petersburg once more as at the Battle of Klyastitsy.
+It was a strategic Russian success, but tactically the battle ended in a draw.
 The First Battle of Polotsk should be distinguished from the Second Battle of Polotsk which took place during the same campaign two months later.

 Prelude

 After the battle of Klyastitsy and several minor losses, Oudinot's Corps retreated to Polotsk.

 Battle

 In the early morning of 17 August, the 1st Infantry Corps led by Wittgenstein attacked the French positions near the village of Spas, forcing the French to retreat.
 Oudinot transported additional units to the sector of the attack and also counterattacked in the centre.
 By the night both the French and the Russians managed to keep their positions.
 Oudinot was wounded and had to hand over the command to Gouvion Saint-Cyr.

 The next morning Gouvion Saint-Cyr undertook a major offensive.
 He managed to mislead Wittgenstein about the area of the offensive, regroup his troops and suddenly attack the left flank and centre of the Russian positions.
-In the beginning the offensive was a major success, the French troops crushed the Russians and captured seven cannons.
+In the beginning the offensive was a major success, the French troops crushed the Russians and captured seven cannon.

 When defeat seemed imminent, Wittgenstein organized a cavalry counterattack.
 It caused a scare among the French, who ceased the offensive and retreated.
 Wittgenstein retreated to the Drissa.
-Wittgenstein managed with his much smaller force effectively halted two French corps trying to advance to Saint Petersburg, which deed later gave him the Russian general-in-chief post.
+Wittgenstein managed with his much smaller force to effectively halt the two French corps advancing on Saint Petersburg.
+This success later won him the post of Russian general-in-chief.